JohannesVod/Alilama/README.md

 This will train the model.
 You can adjust the model and training parameters in TRAINCONFIG.py

-# inference
+# inference your model

 To test your trained model, see the [inference](inference.ipynb) notebook.
 Specify the start string and execute the model on it.
 You can see the already trained models in the models folder.
-I already trained "alilama_2M.pth" (d_model=480, blocks=8, max_seq_len=128, num_heads=8, hidden_dim=4*d_model) with learning rate 1e^-4.
-It took around 10 hours to train on my NVIDIA GeForce RTX 3050.
-I trained for around 4 epochs, so the model saw the complete dataset 4 times.
-Larger models would give much better results, but unfortunately i don't have the compute for that.

 # main sources
 The idea repo is inspired by an [implementation of the llama model](https://github.com/karpathy/llama2.c) from Andrej Karpathy, however we implemented our own model that comes close to the performance of the Llama model, while beeing much easier to understand and adapt.
 To understand the model architecture and gradient descent better, i can recommend these two videos (in this order):